 - A letter from a physiatrist is not a requirement at all residency programs but it is HIGHLY advised, especially if your medical school has opportunities for you to rotate in PM&R PM&R letters of recommendation are also becoming more important as the specialty becomes more competitive and most applicants provide at least 1-2 letters of recommendation from PM&R faculty.

 - Most PM&R programs require a preliminary year (intern year), most commonly in Internal Medicine or Surgery.
-It is strongly advised that you get a letter of recommendation from either Internal Medicine or Surgery if you are applying to these respective fields for prelim year.
+It is strongly advised that you get a letter of recommendation from either Internal Medicine or Surgery, if you are applying to these respective fields for preliminary year.
 Please note that some Internal Medicine preliminary year programs may require up to 4 letters of recommendation (this usually includes the Internal Medicine departmental letter, which is a general letter your medical school’s Internal Medicine department should be writing for every medical student applying for an Internal Medicine prelim year).
-Most prelim programs accept (and sometimes even expect) the PM&R letters of recommendation you are already using for your PM&R program applications
+Most preliminary programs accept (and sometimes even expect) the PM&R letters of recommendation you are already using for your PM&R program applications

 - Your medical school will give you guidance on how to obtain your letters of recommendation.